-Di is a clinical supervisor for both trainee and qualified counsellors and psychotherapists.
+Di offers supervision to both trainee and qualified counsellors and psychotherapists.
 She specialises in supervising Relationship and Psychosexual Therapists and is COSRT Registered Supervisor.
-She adopts an integrative and flexible approach so she can work with therapists of many different modalities, focusing on your needs rather than sticking rigidly to one theoretical framework.
+She adopts an integrative and flexible approach so can work with therapists of many different modalities, focusing on your needs rather than sticking rigidly to one theoretical framework.

 Her focus will be on both your personal and professional development, support your learning and ensure your clients receive the best possible care as you grow in competence, creativity, compassion and confidence.

-With students, Di adopts the Integrated Development Model of Supervision, which considers supervision at three levels:
+With students, Di adopts the Integrated Development Model of Supervision:

 Di will support you every step of the way.